Rolf Harris: Profile

 Channel 5 then removed two programmes featuring Harris from its schedule and Ben Fogle replaced him as host of Animal Clinic.

 Harris went on trial in May in London and denied 12 counts of indecent assault.
-He was accused of assaulting four girls, the youngest of whom was seven or eight and the oldest 19, between 1968 and 1986.
+He was found guilty of assaulting four girls, the youngest of whom was seven or eight and the oldest 19, between 1968 and 1986, and jailed for five years and nine months.